crowbar/barclamp-crowbar/doc/quickstart/installing_crowbar.md

 2. Verify or edit the network configuration file in your editor of choice.
 For example:

 		$ vi /opt/dell/barclamps/network/chef/data_bags/crowbar/bc-template-network.json
-3. Enter the following commands:
+3. Once you have verified or modified the Network JSON, enter the following commands in a terminal session:

 		$ sudo –i
 		$ cd /tftpboot/ubuntu_dvd/extra